 Many of the people I’ve here lean to the left, so I guess it’s more like the America of Massachusetts and not of Alabama or some of our Tea Party influenced parts of the country.

 My feet are sore, but it’s a good kind of sore, after our 22 kilometer hike on Victoria’s Great Ocean Walk.
 I’m happily dry and comfy sipping tea at the Great Ocean Ecolodge, located on a flat plain where in the distance a herd of kangaroos are munching on grass.
 My guide Greg Denney and I set out at about 9 and in the first ten minutes, spotted a swamp wallaby in the bush.
 It’s not the woods, he told me, it’s the bush, and it’s not lumber they cut, it’s timber.
 Gotta get the Aussie vernacular right!

 Dinner with an International Group and Sharing Stories of Travel

-The the discussion moved to the recent trip that Opray Winfrey made in December with her entire audience of 302 ‘ultimate viewers’ and brought them to New South Wales, Queensland, Victoria, Northern Territory and Tasmania.
+The discussion moved to the recent trip that Oprah Winfrey made in December with her entire audience of 302 ‘ultimate viewers’ and brought them to New South Wales, Queensland, Victoria, Northern Territory and Tasmania.
 The big group was split up and the viewers spent about four days among these far-flung locations.
-Margaret as a press liason was flown up to Sydney for a final ceremony and was as star-struck as any American would be in the presence of the Great O.
+Margaret as a press liaison was flown up to Sydney for a final ceremony and was as star-struck as any American would be in the presence of the Great O.

 The Aborigines Had Penicillin Thousands of Years Before We Did